justicephysics/humanos2.0/geopolitics-canal-dogma.md

 | **Nuclear / Relativistic** | 1905 | 10⁹ (E = MC², atom bomb) | Dissolved the European colonial order; built the US‑led order—which is now collapsing. |
 | **AI / AGI** | 2025 | 10¹² (intelligence amplified) | Dissolving the current extraction order—the Fortune 500, the debt‑based monetary system, the military‑industrial complex. |

 Each burst was exponentially larger than the previous.
 Each burst dissolved the world order that preceded it.
-Each burst forced \(L\) redistribution—violently if blocked (WWI, WWII), gradually if allowed (Marshall Plan, decolonisation).
+Each burst forced $$(L)$$ redistribution—violently if blocked (WWI, WWII), gradually if allowed (Marshall Plan, decolonisation).

 The third burst is the most powerful intelligence multiplier in history.
 It is democratic, distributed, and cannot be contained by a single empire.
 The USA, NATO, Russia, China, Iran—all will be reshaped by it.
 The real war is not between nations; it is between the old extraction protocol and the new cosmic protocol.